 - Friend or Idol Decision: "I could save the world but lose you!"

 - GPS Evidence: The Doctor identifies the Slitheen homeworld by mapping everything the cast has learned about them against his encyclopaedic knowledge of the universe, repeatedly saying "Narrows it down!" as he eliminates possibilities.

 - Hollywood Hacking: Mickey launching the missile into Downing Street.
 He does need an actual password provided by the Doctor.
-However, no way a military organization would use a single common word as the one thing stopping civilians from launching missiles.
-However, he is using a "Back-Door" that almost nobody else knows about.
+However, there's no way a military organization would use a single common word as the one thing stopping civilians from launching missiles.
+However, he is using a backdoor the Doctor installed that almost nobody else knows about.